 [RELATED: 3 Habits that are Hurting Your SAT Prep]

-Establishing a study routine
+Establishing an SAT study routine

 So, now that you know what sort of score you’re aiming for, where you might focus your time, and how you’ll score your practice tests, you’re ready to undertake the grand task of getting an above average SAT score.
 Where do you even begin?